majejam/cssHUD/README.md

 * The menu : By clicking the right arrow, the menu appears.
 There's is a lot of option that you can test.
 * The main HUD follows your mouse !
 * It is responsive until a certain resolution, then, a little message appears.
 * The rain drops are generate in js at launch, that's why we have a loading screen, just for the drops to fall down.

+## Usage

+You can go see the project on my [website](https://thomaslacroix.fr/hud)

 ## Versioning
 See on [github](https://github.com/majejam/cssHUD/)